Jeremy-Deh/GoRankAnalysis/README.md

 `- Libraries :` Refer to the requirements.txt file

 `- Models :` You will need two models to make it run :
-1. The first one to assess the strength of every move played during the game, that you can download on the github of Katago, [here for Windows with only CPU](https://github.com/lightvector/KataGo/releases/download/v1.10.0/katago-v1.10.0-eigen-windows-x64.zip) or [here](https://github.com/lightvector/KataGo/releases) if you want a GPU version or if you're using Linux or Mac.
+1. The first one to assess the strength of every move played during the game, for that, you will need a [network file](https://media.katagotraining.org/uploaded/networks/models/kata1/kata1-b40c256-s10359230464-d2525387336.bin.gz) (if it is ever down, you can find the latest network [here](https://katagotraining.org/networks/)).
 2. The second one to predict the rank of the player on the KGS scale, according to his moves.
-This one is present in this project and don't need any extra-downloads
+This one is a pickle present in this project and don't need any extra-downloads
 ### If reading code lines gives you headaches
 To run it :
 - Be sure to have python installed on your machine